GuangchuangYu/resume/resume.md

 **R**
-:   More than 8 years of experience.<br>
+:   More than 8 years of experience<br>
     Developed 10 packages (3 in CRAN and 7 in Bioconductor)

 **Unix**
-:   More than 14 years of experience (Linux & BSD).<br>
+:   More than 14 years of experience (Linux & BSD)<br>
-    Experience of server setup, management and application deployment.
+    Experience of server setup, management and application deployment

 **Other**
-:   Good knowledge of Git, $\LaTeX$ Bash, C/C++ and Java.<br>
+:   Good knowledge of Git, $\LaTeX$ Bash, C/C++ and Java<br>
-	Basic knowledge of Perl, Python and Matlab.
+	Basic knowledge of Perl, Python and Matlab

 Software Development